-For purposes of developing water quality assessments for the 2018 Section 305(b) reporting cycle, Carlson's (1977, 1984, 1991) "trophic state index" (TSI) values were calculated using the data generated from approximately 130 lowa lakes as part of ISU and SHL surveys from 2012 through 2016.
-Overall (five-year) median values were used to calculate TSI values for total phosphorus, chlorophyll-a, and Secchi depth for each lake.
-The identification of an impairment of the primary contact uses was based on TSI values for chlorophyll-a and/or Secchi depth.
-The TSI values for the indicator variable of total phosphorus are used primarily to interpret discrepancies between TSI values for chlorophyll-a and Secchi depth.
+For purposes of developing water quality assessments Carlson's (1977, 1984, 1991) "trophic state index" (TSI) values were calculated using the data generated from approximately 130 lowa lakes as part of ISU surveys from the current assessment period.
+Overall (five-year) median values were used to calculate TSI values for total phosphorus, chlorophyll a, and Secchi depth for each lake.
+The identification of an impairment of the primary contact uses was based on TSI values for chlorophyll a and/or Secchi depth.
+The TSI values for the indicator variable of total phosphorus are used primarily to interpret discrepancies between TSI values for chlorophyll a and Secchi depth.